 1984 The Ritchie Prize (1984): Given on the recommendation of the Chairman of the Department of Pure and Applied Chemistry, University of Strathclyde, to the PhD candidate “who presents the thesis which best combines excellence of scientific work with quality of presentation”.

-- External PhD Examiner at University of Cambridge
+- External Examiner of Undergraduate Degrees University of Oxford

-- Alkali Metal Mediation in Synergistic Synthesis and Homogeneous Catalysis
+- Alkali Metal Mediation in Synthesis and Catalysis (Virtual)

 - Propelling Sodium to the Forefront of Metallation Chemistry